Tolt-Technologies/eye-gaze-aware/README.md

 ## Abstract

 This document describes the process by which Microsoft Windows eye gaze aware applications can recognize, cooperate, and interact with each other.
-As a novel technology which does not have established interoperability semantics established, additional guidelines and interaction patterns are needed to ensure a cooperative, integrated outcome for users of eye gaze systems who have multiple products from different authors and companies installed on the same device.
+As a novel technology which does not have established interoperability semantics, guidelines and interaction patterns are needed to ensure an integrated outcome for users of eye gaze systems who have multiple products from different authors and companies installed on the same device.

 ## Status of This Memo